BACK

 ABOUT THE PROJETC

-Journeys is a design system specialized in digital solutions for the tourism sector.
-The central objective was to develop a solid visual foundation that ensured consistency and scalability across the ecosystem.
-The system was conceived to articulate two products with distinct needs: a camping network app in Spain (focused on managing stays, activities, and events) and a department registration and management platform.
+Journeys is a design system built for products in the tourism sector.
+Its goal is to connect two products with different needs: a camping network app in Spain (focused on managing stays, activities, and events) and a platform for apartment registration and management.

 FIRST STEPS